deanilvincent/SavGarder/README.md

 <img src="http://i.imgur.com/16kMQ27.png">

 3.)
-Click "Back Up" and the save file dialog will appear and click save when you are done.
+Click "Back Up Now" and the save file dialog will appear and click save when you are done.

 4.)
 Voila! now you have a back up SQL file of your database.